 Seeker of Truth is one of our most in-depth and robust studies.
 Although there are 8 chapters, we recommend a minimum of 12 weeks to complete this study.
 A few quick notes for facilitators of this study:

 - The additional book referenced in the study guide is Edith Stein: Her Life in Photos and Documents by Maria Amata Neyer.
 You can purchase on Amazon or Thriftbooks.
 This book is not necessary to proceed confidently with the study!

-- There are many discussion questions in this study guide and it is impossible to answer all of them.
+- There are many discussion questions in this study guide.
 It is up to the discretion of the facilitator to follow the lead of the women as well as the Holy Spirit in helping steward the questions that are most striking to the group!

 The commentary for this study was written by Dr. Elizabeth A. Mitchell, Ph.D. with the collaboration of Sister Prudence Allen, RSM, Ph.D., and Terrence C. Wright, Ph.D.